syncfusion-content/maui-docs/MAUI/Button/Getting-Started.md

 {% endhighlight %}

-## Adding the .NET MAUI Button control
+## Step 4: Add a Basic Button control

 Step 1: Add the NuGet to the project as discussed in the above reference section.